Katie85/www.thecomfortcupboard.com.au/_drafts/the-heartbreak-cake.md

 I kept trying to justify myself, to myself.

-I kept thinking that everyone must hate their cake and would be thinking i'm a phoney and a rip off - HELLO imposter syndrome.&nbsp;
+I kept thinking that everyone must hate their cake and would be thinking i'm a phoney and a rip off - HELLO Imposter Syndrome.&nbsp;

 I kept wishing i hadn't put the price up from last year.